robtimus/obfuscation-json/README.md

 ## Disabling obfuscation for objects and/or arrays

 By default, a JSON obfuscator will obfuscate all properties; for object and array properties, their contents in the document including opening and closing characters will be obfuscated.
-This can be turned and or off for all properties, or per property.
+This can be turned on or off for all properties, or per property.
 For example:

     Obfuscator obfuscator = JSONObfuscator.builder()
             .scalarsOnlyByDefault()